dholab/nvd/README.md

 toolchain, including
 [STAT](https://www.ncbi.nlm.nih.gov/sra/docs/sra-taxonomy-analysis-tool/) and
-[BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi), to identify human viruses while minimizing false positives and negatives.
+[BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi), to identify human viruses while minimizing false positives _and_ false negatives.
 And for more general purpose classification, NVD2 implements a [GOTTCHA2](https://github.com/poeli/GOTTCHA2) subworkflow, which uses a carefully curated database of taxonomically diagnostic reference sequences spanning well-characterized taxa across the tree of life.

 NVD2 was designed from the ground up to handle enormous datasets and performs particularly well with complex Illumina deep sequencing datasets like those from